 - Images used in place of text for navigation

-- Skip to main navigation
+- Skip to the main navigation

-- Skip to secondary navigation
+- Skip to content

 - Skip to footer